 Purple shot

-Is the combination of a neutral double jump (jump without moving the joystick) and putting the car with the wheels on the ball.
+It is the combination of a neutral double jump (jump without moving the joystick) and putting the car with the wheels on the ball.
 This propels the ball in the direction of the low part of the car.
 There is a sweet spot where the player can make a strong shot.
 The closer the ball, the stronger the shot.
 The result is a balanced mix of power and control.

 Gold shot